rdmpage/citation-parsing/README.md

 For whatever reason the executable is looking for a shared library which doesn’t exist.
 To fix this I edited the buildpack  [compile](https://github.com/rdmpage/heroku-buildpack-cpp/blob/master/bin/compile) script to set the `"LDFLAGS=--static" --disable-shared` flags for `configure`.
 This then compiled an executable that worked.

+### Update

+I’ve now updated the [buildpack](https://github.com/rdmpage/heroku-buildpack-cpp) to use the `src` folder so that this repo is much tidier.